hhadah/website/content/worksinprogress/CrimeAndTheEarningsGap/index.md

 abstract: "In this paper, we study the correlation between racial discrimination and the Black-White arrest gap."

 # Summary.
 An optional shortened abstract.
-summary: "In this paper, we study the correlation between crime and the Black-White earnings gap."
+summary: "In this paper, we study the correlation between crime and the Black-White arrests gap."

 tags: []
 categories: []